Localized non blow-up criterion of the Beale-Kato-Majda type for the 3D Euler equations: Proof of Theorem

 for each $t\in [t_0, t_1)$.
 Therefore the condition \eqref{A.4a} is satisfied.
 Applying Lemma\,\ref{lemA.4}, it follows that

 According to the hypothesis \eqref{bkm} we see that $ \sup_{ t\in (-\rho ,0)}\log(e+ Y_0(t)) <+ \infty $.
 This yields

 This completes the proof of Theorem\,\ref{thm1.1}. \Beweisende \\ \ \\

-Chae was partially supported by NRF grants 2016R1A2B3011647, while Wolf has been supported supported by the German Research Foundation (DFG) through the project WO1988/1-1; 612414.
+Chae was partially supported by NRF grants 2016R1A2B3011647, while Wolf has been supported supported by the NRF grand 2017R1E1A1A01074536.
 The authors declare that they have no conflict of interest.
+No data sets were generated or analyzed during the current study.